 August 2 Millage:

 The millage commitment by the residents of Holland will spread the cost over up to 25 years to minimize the individual annual cost while providing more choices for internet providers as well as potential faster speeds and higher reliability.

-By proposing a community investment, Holland has the opportunity to build fiber infrastructure in an equitable way, reaching every neighborhood in the City of Holland.
+By commiting to a community investment, Holland has the opportunity to build fiber infrastructure in an equitable way, reaching every neighborhood in the City of Holland.

 Individual tax costs for the millage depend on your taxable property value.* Use the tool below to search for your address and find your property’s taxable value.